Preview: Mystics face Liberty on Friday

 Pregame notes

-The Washington Mystics are continuing a three game road trip to face off against the Liberty for the first time this season in a Commissioner’s Cup game.
+The Washington Mystics are facing off against the Liberty for the first time this season in a Commissioner’s Cup game.
 Before defeating the Indians Fever last Wednesday, New York lost seven games in a row.

 Washington heads into this game coming off a win against Indiana as well, and they also come in with the league’s second-best defensive rating.
 New York has struggled all year long to this point and it should be a good opportunity for Washington to get one more win before facing off against the Chicago Sky in back-to-back games starting on Sunday.